xelectjs/xelectjs/README.md

 concerns and providing more streamlined and efficient solutions.
 The idea is that if current frameworks, despite their challenges, are already perceived as fast, a framework like Xelect that prioritizes tackling these issues directly could potentially offer even better performance and address some of the neglected aspects.

 Here is the Xelect version of the React code snippet above.
-Without any extra work, the Xelct code solves the problem of unneccessary task executions.
+Without any extra work, the Xelect code solves the problem of unneccessary task executions.
 [Try code snippet](https://replit.com/@xelectjs/Xelectjs-heavy-task#app/src/modules/index.js)

 ```js